cerc-io/mobymask-watcher/local-demo.md

     }
     ```

-* Run the following GQL query in GraphQL endpoint
+* Run the following GQL query in GraphQL endpoint:

   ```graphql
   query {